Biodiversity Response Planning Projects

 The criteria used for assessing proposed projects can be found below:

-The evaluation of this initial phase of Biodiversity Response Planning has commenced, led by an independent evaluation expert.
-This process will be an opportunity for participants and interested stakeholders to share their perspectives on what worked well and what did not.
-This will help us to make improvements to the delivery of BRP in 2019 and beyond.
+An evaluation of this first Biodiversity Response Planning phase has been completed, led by an independent evaluation expert.
+The evaluation provided an opportunity for participants to have their say on what has worked well and what has not.
+The evaluation summary report is available here.

-To find out more about Biodiversity Response Planning including how to get involved, contact the DELWP Customer Contact Centre on 136 186 between 8:30am and 5:00pm Monday to Friday.
+To find out more about Biodiversity Response Planning, contact the DELWP Customer Contact Centre on 136 186 between 8:30am and 5:00pm Monday to Friday.